 *APT does not proctor this exam.
 Students must register with Pearson VUE for testing.* **Exam Fees for this certification are not included in your tuition costs**

-Modality: TEL109 is available in asynchronous online and blended (in-class and webcast) modality formats with extensive content and activity interaction online in the eLearning Portal (www.aptconline.com)
+Modality: TEL109 is available in online, webcast, and blended modality formats with extensive content and activity interaction online in the eLearning Portal (www.aptconline.com)

 If you are interested in this course, please click the interest form button, fill the form, and submit.
 An APT representative will contact you to follow up.